RaulLepsa/plain-js-pagination/README.md

 		</div>

+2. Define a function that lists the desired entity.
+This will be called by the plugin.
+It should take offset (startFrom) and the limit(numberOfElements) provided by the pagination library as parameters:

+		myListFunction: function(startFrom, numberOfElements) {
+			// fetch data from the server, pagintated
+		}

-2. For initialization, the user-defined function that fetches the data has to be passed to the listItems function as a callback:
+3. For initialization, the user-defined function that fetches the data has to be passed to the listItems function as a callback:

-	    pagination.listItems(listEntityFunction);
+	    pagination.listItems(myListFunction);

-3. The above instruction sets the pagination parameters and then calls the callback function.
+4. The above instruction sets the pagination parameters and then calls the callback function.
 After the results are fetched, in order to adjust the pagination and display it properly, the display function has to be called: